quantumJLBass/boa-fraud/profiles/people/BISHOP JR, WILLIAM L/files/sale to look at .md

 due, together with accruing
 late charges and interest,
 unpaid and accruing taxes,
-assessments, trustee’s fees,
+assessments, trustee's fees,
-attorney’s fees, and any
+attorney's fees, and any
 amounts advanced to protect
 the security associated
 with this foreclosure.
 DATED: